Linear and nonlinear instability of vortex columns: Introduction

 We begin by deriving the analogue of the Rayleigh equation for vortex columns, as in, e.g.,~\cite{hg}.\footnote{For two-dimensional shear flows $u = (U(y),0)$ with $x$-wavenumber $m \in \R$, eigenvalue $\lambda = -imc$, and $\hat{\psi}_m(y) = \phi(y)$, the Rayleigh equation (see, for example, Drazin and Reid~\cite{DrazinReid}) is } It will be convenient to define the \emph{angular velocity} $\Omega$ and \emph{circulation} $\Gamma$:

 We consider the eigenvalue problem for the linearized Euler equations around the vortex column $V(r) e_r + W(r) e_z$ in cylindrical variables,

-This equation can be block diagonalized by applying the Fourier transform in the $z$ variable and Fourier series in the $\theta$ variable.
+These can be block diagonalized by applying the Fourier transform in the $z$ variable and Fourier series in the $\theta$ variable.
 It will therefore be enough to consider solutions

-with eigenvalue $\lambda = -i\omega$, where we abuse notation by reusing $u_r$, etc. \emph{Notice the notational convention of $-n$ in \eqref{perturbation_form} which is meant to conform with~\cite{ls}.} We will refer to \emph{unstable modes} as nontrivial solutions $u$ of the form \eqref{perturbation_form} with $\re \, \lambda >0$, i.e.
+with eigenvalue $\lambda = -i\omega$, where we abuse notation by reusing $u_r$, etc. Namely, we seek solutions of the form $u\ee^{-i\omega t}$ to the linearized Euler equations, which are equivalent to the system \eqref{eq:linearizedevaleqn} for $u$ and $\lambda =-i\omega \in \C$. \emph{Notice the notational convention of $-n$ in \eqref{perturbation_form} which is meant to conform with~\cite{ls}.} We will refer to \emph{unstable modes} as nontrivial solutions $u$ of the form \eqref{perturbation_form} with $\re \, \lambda >0$, i.e.

 A calculation shows that~\eqref{eq:linearizedevaleqn} can be reduced to an equation involving only the radial velocity~$u_r(r)$: \eqnb \frac{\d }{\d r } \left( \frac{r}{1+\beta^2 r^2} \frac{\d }{\d r} (r u_r(r)) \right) - n^2 \left( 1 + \frac{a(r)}{n \,\gamma (r) } + \frac{b(r)}{\gamma(r)^2} \right) u_r(r) =0, \eqne where\footnote{In the definition of $a$ in~\cite[(4.3b)]{ls}, there is a typo ($qn$ instead of $q$), which is corrected in~\cite[(2.3)]{ls_87}.} \eqnb \eqne and